adit-yaya/robby-rl/README.md

 # robby-rl

-RL implementation of Melanie Mitchell's Robby the Soda-Can_Collecting-Robot
+RL implementation of Melanie Mitchell's Robby the Soda-Can-Collecting-Robot